-Elk prefer habitats that provide open meadows for grazing as well as nearby forests or shrub land for shelter.
+Elk prefer habitats that provide open meadows for grazing as well as nearby forests or shrubland for shelter.
 During winter, elk tend to migrate to lower elevations where food is more abundant.
 They also use mountainous areas seasonally if snow accumulation is high at lower altitudes.

-Mating calls sound like a cross between a roar and moan lasting about five seconds each time it’s uttered.
+Mating calls sound like a cross between a roar and a moan lasting about five seconds each time it’s uttered.
 Males’ mating calls will usually increase in pitch when responding to another bull’s call while females respond with either no vocalization or shorter grunts or cries.

 When it comes to the mating behavior of elk, there is no doubt that they are a passionate and committed species.
 Often referred to as the ‘king of the deer family’, their courtship rituals are often admired for their beauty and complexity.
-Here we will discuss some key points in regards to these fascinating creatures:
+Here we will discuss some key points in regard to these fascinating creatures:

 - Mating Season – Elk can be found engaging in breeding activities from mid-September through late October

-- Monogamous Pairs – After completing the courtship ritual, cows (female elk) form monogamous pairs with the winning bull until after birthing season when they move on to another mate
+- Monogamous Pairs – After completing the courtship ritual, cows (female elk) form monogamous pairs with the winning bull until after the birthing season when they move on to another mate

 - Bulls Fighting – During rutting season, male elk compete intensely for mates by challenging each other using physical strength such as butting heads and pushing against one another

 - Breeding Season – Cows give birth during May or June following a gestation period of 7 months